objektwerks/spark/README.md

 Architecture
 ------------
->This model excludes the resource manager, such as Yarn, Mesos and Kubernetes.
+>This model excludes the cluster manager, such as Standalone, Yarn, Mesos and Kubernetes.
 * Job 1 --> * Stage 1 --> * Partition | Task
 * Driver 1 --> * Executor
 * Node 1 --> * JVM 1 --> 1 Executor